 And ASEAN as a whole lured a greater amount of foreign direct investment (FDI) than China for the ninth year in a row.

-According to data by Thomson Reuters, total inward FDI in Singapore, the Philippines, Malaysia Indonesia, Thailand, and Vietnam grew to a record high and exceeded US$200 billion in 2018.
+Total inward FDI in Singapore, the Philippines, Malaysia Indonesia, Thailand, and Vietnam (ASEAN’s five biggest markets) grew to near a record high and exceeded US$250 billion in 2020.

-Compare this figure to a rather disappointing US$130 billion that flowed into China during the same period.
+Compare this figure to a rather disappointing US$180 billion that flowed into China during the same period.

 However, some countries in ASEAN performed much better than others.
-Political change along with rising instability affected economic growth in places like Thailand.
+Political change along with greater instability did affect economic growth in places like Thailand.

 Foreign direct investment in the Philippines grew at Southeast Asia’s fastest pace.
 Meanwhile, Thailand’s FDI inflows fell because of declining tourism numbers.

-Indonesia, ASEAN’s largest economy, attracted about 10% more FDI over the previous year due to rising optimism concerning the nation’s robust manufacturing industry.
+Indonesia, ASEAN’s largest economy, drew in about 10% more FDI above the previous year due to rising optimism concerning the nation’s robust manufacturing industry.

 The Philippines, Asia’s second-fastest growing economy, is luring investors to its shores with its strong economic fundamentals and newfound stability.
 Yet some analysts are worried over a substantial increase in government debt.

-Falling commodity prices could impact FDI inflows into Malaysia and Indonesia, both which rely heavily on resources.
-Oil and precious metals have especially suffered a major drop.
+Higher inflation and commodity prices could impact FDI inflows into Malaysia and Indonesia, both which rely heavily on resources.
+Oil and precious metals especially went through a boom period in 2021 and 2022.